nicklafferty/craftycody/content/life/let-s-talk-shoes.md

 I won't say they're my kryptonite.
 I've never spent money I didn't have on a pair (or anything really).
 I have, however, always had a fondness for shoes.

-For a long time, I loved boots.
+For a long time, it was boots.
 Fur boots, leather boots, thigh-high boots- you name it.
 I never had too many, but I had curated a nice collection some of which I still have.

 Then came high heels.
 Hoo boy.
 Now heels I absolutely had a metric ton of.
 You could find them so cheap and there was so much variety.
 I love unique things and heels were no exception.
 I wish I had photos at the peak of my collection, but alas.